Germany–Palestine relations: Economic relations

 Bilateral trade exchange plays a rather minor role, with a volume of 103 million euros (2021).
 Germany, however, is an important partner in development aid, with aid of nearly 60 million euros per year, with Germany paying particular attention to the creation of projects to promote employment.
 In addition, Germany provides aid for the reconstruction of the Gaza Strip and works closely with Palestinian authorities on water, sanitation, and waste management.
 Germany is a partner of the UN Relief and Works Agency for Palestinian Refugees.
 In 2021, Germany donated 150 million euros to support Palestinian refugees.

 Cultural relations

 There are numerous contacts in the field of culture.
 The Goethe-Institut operates a joint Franco-German Cultural Center in Ramallah with the Institut Français.
 The Deutsche Akademische Austauschdienst promotes student exchange, and in the academic field there is close cooperation between universities from both countries.
-Numerous private sponsors carry out cultural work in Palestine, and with the Schmidt School in East Jerusalem and the Talitha Kumi School in Beit Jala there are two German schools abroad in Palestine.
+Numerous private sponsors carry out cultural work in Palestine, and with the Schmidt School in East Jerusalem and the Talitha Kumi School in Beit Jala there are two German schools in Palestine.
 Germany is also involved in archaeological and historical research in the region, which has a long tradition.

 The Palestinian Community in Germany (Palästinensische Gemeinde in Deutschland) and the German-Palestinian Society (Deutsch-palästinensische Gesellschaft) are two organizations promoting bilateral cultural relations and also serve as Palestinian advocacy groups in Germany.
 The former has appeared in reports by the Verfassungsschutz and is considered close to Hamas.